franciscoxcode/TaskyCrush/README.md

 - Added calendar-driven shortcuts (Today, Tomorrow, Weekend, Pick Date) so the macOS list can filter tasks by date and only show the picker when needed.
 - Added a split task/note layout with a responsive header so the selected note’s metadata aligns with the task column title, and the close button anchors to the right edge of the metadata row.
 - Rebuilt the note sidebar card: the placeholder now matches the typing inset, autosave strings are in English, and the status indicator reports the last update time directly in the note footer.
+- Added the full-screen Add Task sheet from iOS to macOS, triggered by a floating button or the `N` key, so you can create tasks (projects, tags, reminders, recurrence, notes) without reaching for another device.
 ---

 ## Stack Used